New Mexico State University School of Nursing

-- 500 MB of free space is required to commence an exam.
+- 500 MB of free space required to commence an exam

 - iPad must not be Jailbroken

-- Active internet connection for Examplify Download, Registration, Exam Download and Upload.
+- Internet connection for Download, Registration, Exam Download and Upload.

 - In order to take an exam using Examplify, your institution must first enable iPad support.